1. Tylenol Future Care Scholarship

 6. The Colorado Healthcare Association for Human Resources Management Scholarship

-To receive this scholarship, students must be in their final year of school and be studying for a healthcare- or human resources-related field.
+To receive this scholarship, students must be in their final year of school and be studying for healthcare- or human resources-related field.
 Students must have a GPA of 3.0 or higher and submit an application detailing their career goals, academic accomplishments, extracurricular involvement, work history, and references.
 Applications are due by September 27th and recipients receive an award of $1,000.

 7. Chesapeake Urology Associates Scholarship

 This scholarship is available to students who have shown commitment to the medical field.
 Applicants must be U.S. residents, meet certain income requirements, and have at least a 2.0 GPA.
-Students should show in their application that they have achieved academic excellence and have financial need.
+Students should show in their application that they have achieved academic excellence and have financial needs.
 Students may apply by filling out an application form and submitting a school bill, transcript, and budget form.
 They also need to submit a Student Aid Report, an essay, and a school financial aid award letter.
 The deadline is May 1st and the maximum award amount is $5,000.

 8. Edith M. Allen Scholarship

 Offered by the General Board of Higher Education and Ministry, this scholarship is available to United Methodist Church members who have been active in the congregation for at least three years.
-Students must have at B+ grade average or higher, be enrolled in an undergraduate or graduate degree program, and be majoring in healthcare or a related field, such as social work or education.
+Students must have a B+ grade average or higher, be enrolled in an undergraduate or graduate degree program, and be majoring in healthcare or a related field, such as social work or education.
 The application deadline is March 1st, and the award amount varies.

 9. Elizabeth and Sherman Asche Memorial Scholarship